odant/conan-jscript/doc/api/dns.md

 ### Supported getaddrinfo flags
 <!-- YAML
 changes:
-  - version: v12.17.0
+  - version: v14.0.0
     pr-url: https://github.com/nodejs/node/pull/32183
     description: Added support for the `dns.ALL` flag.
 -->

 The following flags can be passed as hints to [`dns.lookup()`][].

-* `dns.ADDRCONFIG`: Returned address types are determined by the types of addresses supported by the current system.
+* `dns.ADDRCONFIG`: Limits returned address types to the types of non-loopback addresses configured on the system.
 For example, IPv4 addresses are only returned if the current system has at least one IPv4 address configured.
-Loopback addresses are not considered.
 * `dns.V4MAPPED`: If the IPv6 family was specified, but no IPv6 addresses were
   found, then return IPv4 mapped IPv6 addresses.
 It is not supported on some operating systems (e.g FreeBSD 10.1).
 * `dns.ALL`: If `dns.V4MAPPED` is specified, return resolved IPv6 addresses as
   well as IPv4 mapped IPv6 addresses.

 ## `dns.lookupService(address, port, callback)`
 <!-- YAML